Published January 7, 2022

 Create C# Project

-We will use the Visual Studio 2022 version for creating our .NET project.
-The latest version of Visual Studio is strongly recommended for a smooth user experience.
-We can also use the IronPDF library in a dot net core project.
-It depends on the user, because installing and using IronPDF is identical for every .NET framework.
-Follow the steps below to create a project in Visual Studio 2022.
+The latest version of Visual Studio is recommended for creating this .NET project to ensure a smooth user experience.
+The IronPDF library is also compatible with a .NET Core project.
+The choice depends on the user, as the installation and use of IronPDF are identical across all .NET Frameworks.
+Follow the steps below to create a project in Visual Studio.

-- Search for "Console" in the search field, and select "Console App C#" from the search results.
+• Search for "Console" in the search field, and select "Console App" with C# tag from the search results.

-- After that, configure the project name according to your requirement.
+• After that, configure the project name according to your requirements.

-- After that, select the .NET framework 6.0 from the dropdown list.
+• After that, select the latest version of .NET Framework from the dropdown list.
 This is recommended.
 Next, click on the Create button.

 The project will now be created.
-You can also use existing dot net core projects with IronPDF.
+You can also use existing .NET Core projects with IronPDF.
 First, you need to install the library.
-We will take a look at how we can install the library in the next section.
+The next section shows how to install the library.

 Installation of the IronPDF Library

-We can install the IronPDF library from the console.
+The IronPDF library can be installed from the console.
 Simply write the following line of code in the console and hit Enter.

-The latest version of IronPDF supports .NET Framework 6.0 and the .NET core 3.x version, the latest version.
-You can get more information on the IronPDF website and the IronPDF NuGet website.
+You can get more information on the IronPDF website and the IronPDF NuGet page.

 Code Example